dmvaldman/library/README.md

-A collection of essays and papers I find to be interesting.
+A collection of essays and papers I find to be interesting and timeless.

-Many are classics.
-Some are recent and about topics I'm interested in.

-They mostly concern: math, science, technology and social issues.
+They mostly concern: math, physics, computer science, entrepreneurship and social issues.

 Pull requests are welcome!